 Allergic Contact Dermatitis

-Treating allergic reactions has become somewhat more effective with powerful drugs introduced over the past several years.
-The best strategy by far, though, is prevention—staying away from known allergens in order to keep irritation and even more significant symptoms from developing in the first place.
-Without doubt, preventing symptoms by eliminating exposure to allergens is the gold standard for allergy control.
+Powerful drugs: Treating allergic reactions has become somewhat more effective with use of new medications.
+The best strategy, however, is prevention.
+Stay away from known allergens and irritants, in order to keep irritation and even more significant symptoms from developing in the first place.